Batman: In Darkest Knight: Plot

 Back on Earth, Bruce goes to Gordon and asks for help in figuring out the identity of his parents' killer (without divulging his identity).
 Initially refusing, Gordon later sets to work and has almost found the answer when Sinestro appears, bearing a yellow power ring from the Weaponers of Qward.
-He steals the information and kills Gordon, then sets off.
-Sinestro finds Joe Chill and uses his power ring to absorb the man's mind.
-When Bruce shows up to investigate Chill's dead body, he is ambushed by Sinestro, who exhibits dual personalities thanks to Chill's mind.
-Bruce manages to drive the criminal off, which leads Sinestro to acquire allies on Earth.
+He steals the information, kills Gordon, and tracks down Joe Chill to absorb his mind in the mistaken belief that Chill knows how to defeat Batman.
+Driven insane by Chill's sociopathy, Sinestro ambushes Bruce.
+Despite Sinestro's superior power, Bruce is able to defeat him, and the villain decides to change tactics.

-Days later, Bruce has an encounter with two people who have been empowered and mind-altered by Sinestro: Attorney Dent has been scarred on the face and driven mad by the transformation, and cat burglar Selina Kyle has become a Star Sapphire.
-Though Bruce defeats Dent and Kyle, they escape back to Sinestro, who watches as Bruce sets up a system of observer satellites in orbit.
+Days later, Bruce is attacked on patrol by Dent, now hideously scarred by the yellow ring he bears, and cat burglar Selina Kyle, who has been given a special violet ring that feeds on her unrequited love for Bruce.
+He bests the duo, but the experience makes him paranoid, and he creates a network of satellites to surround Earth.
 During his absence, Sinestro has been causing chaos on other planets in the sector, causing the Guardians to question Bruce's role as a Lantern.
-However, he refuses to give up his ring, leading the Guardians to contact three other worthy Earthlings - Clark Kent, Queen Hippolyta of the Amazons, and Barry Allen - to become additional Green Lanterns.
+When Bruce declares that the people of Earth are his sole concern, the Guardians bestow rings on Clark Kent, Queen Hippolyta of the Amazons, and Barry Allen, tasking them with upholding Bruce's responsibilities.

-Some time later, Bruce is patrolling the city when four Lanterns, including Katma Tui, attack him and attempt to restrain him.
-Taking advantage of his distraction, Sinestro leads his forces to attack Bruce's cave, injuring Alfred Pennyworth in the process, and begins tampering with the power battery when the three new Green Lanterns appear and battle the villains.
+Bruce is then confronted by a squad of Lanterns led by Katma Tui, who informs him that she has orders from the Guardians to confiscate his ring.
+Taking advantage of the distraction, Sinestro and his followers attack Bruce's cave, injuring Alfred Pennyworth in the process.
 Bruce is subdued, but senses that Alfred is in danger and regains his ring as it responds to his will.
-Rushing home, he finds Alfred dead and Sinestro escaped.
-The three Lanterns beg him to stay and teach them, but Bruce refuses, asking them to protect the Earth while he hunts down Sinestro.
+Rushing home, he finds Alfred dead of his injuries and Sinestro escaped.
+The three Lanterns ask him for guidance, but Bruce - finally accepting his responsibility as a Lantern - entrusts them with protecting Earth while he hunts down Sinestro.

 Multiverse

 This Elseworld is part of Earth 32 of the 52 universes of the Multiverse.
-This character appears in Countdown: Arena #1-2.
+As Green Lantern, Bruce Wayne later appears in Countdown: Arena #1-2.
 He and two other Green Lanterns fight against Monarch in the second issue.